Skip to content

 • Event URL — optional link to the event website.

-• Event size — small, medium, or large.
-This determines the number of races, users, and which features are available.
+• Event size — small, medium, or large (see the table below).

 • Sport — inherited from the organisation, but can be overridden.

-If your organisation has an API integration, some of these fields may be pre-filled automatically when you search for an event.
+If your organisation has an API integration, some of these fields may be pre-filled automatically when you search for an event — and you may be able to import events outright; see Full details below.

 Event size and features